AckerlyXu/heima/articles/backup/backup-azure-manage-vms-classic.md

 ## On-demand backup of a virtual machine
 You can take an on-demand backup of a virtual machine once it is configured for protection.
 If the initial backup is pending for the virtual machine, on-demand backup will create a full copy of the virtual machine in Azure backup vault.
 If first backup is completed, on-demand backup will only send changes from previous backup to Azure backup vault i.e. it is always incremental.

+>[!NOTE]
->[AZURE.NOTE] Retention range of an on-demand backup is set to retention value specified for Daily retention in backup policy corresponding to the VM.
+> Retention range of an on-demand backup is set to retention value specified for Daily retention in backup policy corresponding to the VM.

 To take an on-demand backup of a virtual machine: